 One incentive to joining in Intro to Parallel Programming now is that students who are among the first to complete its units and problem sets have an opportunity to win a Kepler GPU.
 See the Udacity blog for details of this promotion sponsored by NVIDIA, as well as one from Amazon Web Services for GPU compute instances.

 Udacity now has a total of 15 computer science courses in its catalog You can also enrol in any of its previous courses and complete them at you own pace, earning a certificate as soon as you complete the course.

-Coursera also offers some of its courses on a self-study basis and Compilers, taught by Stanford University Professor of Computer Science is one of them.
+Coursera also offers some of its courses on a self-study basis and Compilers, taught by Stanford University Professor of Computer Science, Alex Aiken, is one of them.
 However, if you prefer the timetabled version, it next starts on February 11 and lasts for 11 weeks.
 This class looks at the major ideas used in the implementation of programming language compilers, including lexical analysis, parsing, syntax-directed translation, abstract syntax trees, types and type checking, intermediate languages, dataflow analysis, program optimization, code generation, and runtime systems.
 An optional course project is to write a complete compiler for COOL, the Classroom Object Oriented Language.

 Algorithms Part 1, a 6-week course taught by Robert Sedewick and Kevin Wayne of Princeton University for students familiar with programming in Java started on February 4.
 It focuses on elementary data structures, sorting, and searching and there's a follow-on course that looks at graph and string-processing algorithms.

 Later in the month Coursera offers Natural Language Processing, an online version of course currently taught by Professor Michael Collins at Columbia University, and previously taught at MIT.
 It covers mathematical and computational models of language, and the application of these models to key problems in natural language processing and has a focus on machine learning methods.